-- I. Required - (a) Before any construction, alteration1, reconstruction, moving, or demolition of any structure is made within the town which would affect the exterior appearance of the structure, the applicant proposing to make the construction or change shall file with the Commission an application for permission to build, alter, reconstruct, move, demolish or make the addition. - (b) Before any installation, erection, construction or moving of any utility equipment, including, but not limited to, any overhead electric transmission line, on metal or wooden poles or towers or pole structures, cross country telephone trunk line including microwave, transmission pipe line, natural gas line, trunk sewer line or sub-station and pump station, portable and stationary stand-by generators, fuel and oil tanks, air conditioning compressors, liquid propane gas tanks and security alarms, is made within the town, the applicant proposing to make the installation, erection, construction or move shall file with the Commission an application for permission. (amended April 10, 2001) - (c) Every application shall be referred to and considered by the Planning Commission and accepted or rejected by it; Provided, that: a duly appointed zoning officer may consider and approve, on behalf of the Planning Commission, applications filed which are for Category I projects as the same are defined in Section 9-902 XIV herein, entitled "Building permit fee schedule."
-No permit for any such change may be granted until the Commission or appropriate zoning officer has acted thereon as hereinafter provided.
-Applications not approved by the Zoning Officer will automatically be referred to and considered by the Planning Commission and accepted or rejected by it. (amended February 13, 2007)
+- (a) Before any construction, alteration, reconstruction, moving, or demolition of any structure is made within the town which would affect the exterior appearance of the structure, the applicant proposing to make the construction or change shall file with the Planning Commission an application for permission to build, alter, reconstruct, move, demolish or make the addition. - (b) Before any installation, erection, construction or moving of any utility equipment, including, but not limited to, any overhead electric transmission line, on metal or wooden poles or towers or pole structures, cross country telephone trunk line including microwave, transmission pipe line, natural gas line, trunk sewer line or sub-station and pump station, portable and stationary standby generators, fuel and oil tanks, air conditioning compressors, liquid propane gas tanks and security alarms, is made within the town, the applicant proposing to make the installation, erection, construction or move shall file with the Planning Commission an application for permission. - (c) Every application shall be referred to and considered by the Planning Commission and accepted or rejected by it; Provided, that: a duly appointed zoning officer may consider and approve, on behalf of the Planning Commission, applications filed which are for Category I projects as the same are defined in Section 9-902 XIV herein, entitled "Project permit fee schedule."
+No permit for any such change may be granted until the Planning Commission or appropriate zoning officer has acted thereon as hereinafter provided.
+Applications not approved by the Zoning Officer will automatically be referred to and considered by the Planning Commission and accepted or rejected by it.